9 Dine-In Restaurant Chains That Use the Highest Quality Ingredients

 Billing itself as a community-focused restaurant, Bartaco adheres to that mindset by sourcing as much as possible from local suppliers and focusing on choosing ingredients by quality, not by price.

-"Our philosophy when it comes to sourcing is really to do what will best benefit our guests and communities," Valletta adds.
+"Our philosophy when it comes to sourcing is really to do what will best benefit our guests and communities," Valletta added.
 "We want to create the best tasting, highest quality menu items, so we focus on sourcing our ingredients from partners who can ensure that this happens consistently.
 Additionally, we avoid long-term commitments with vendors so that we have the ability to switch immediately if the quality is not meeting our expectations.
-We challenge our vendors as our guests challenge us — our vendors are only as good as their last delivery of quality ingredients, as we are only as good as our last meal to our guests."
+We challenge our vendors as our guests challenge us—our vendors are only as good as their last delivery of quality ingredients, as we are only as good as our last meal to our guests."

 Snooze, an A.M.
 Eatery